mmr116/generate-vector-embeddings-openai-langchain-python/README.md

 - Pinecone environment (Pinecone free account used https://www.pinecone.io/):  1) Pinecone Index is used 2) Dimensions: 1536 3) Host type: Serverless.
 In the code replace:

+In 2-pinecone-embedding-store-test.py and 4-generate-text-chunks-embeddings-store-vectordb.py replace index name:

-  index_name = "replace with your index name" (2-pinecone-embedding-store-test.py & 4-generate-text-chunks-embeddings-store-vectordb.py)
+  index_name = "replace your pinecone index name here"

 - Use your pdf file and adjust file path accordingly:

+In 3-generate-text-chunks-embeddings-from-pdf.py and 4-generate-text-chunks-embeddings-store-vectordb.py replace pdf file path:

-  pdf_path = "filepath_for_your_pdf_file_home/testaccount/test.pdf" (replace file path).
-(3-generate-text-chunks-embeddings-from-pdf.py & 4-generate-text-chunks-embeddings-store-vectordb.py)
+  pdf_path = "filepath_for_your_pdf_file_home/example.pdf"

 - Run each script from the command line.
 Example: python 1-test-embeddings-openai.py

 # License